foonerd/volumio-plymouth-adaptive/volumio-text-adaptive/TECHNICAL.md

 Generalized for all rotations using matrix multiplication, simplified to conditional formulas for performance.

+**NOTE**: These formulas are not used in volumio-os integration.
+Framebuffer rotation eliminates need for coordinate transformation.

 TESTING METHODOLOGY
 -------------------

-Test matrix for rotation validation:
+Test matrix for rotation validation (Development Version):

 Display: 800x480
 Test positions: